BhavinPatel04/prep/data-structures/non-linear/graph/README.md

 <b>Space Complexity:</b>
 - Space complexity has increases very much -> O(|v| * |v|)
 - The nodes which are not connected are also being stored, which are redundant
-- This is fine if it is Dense Graph, but for Spare Graph lot of memory is wasted
+- This is fine if it is Dense Graph, but for Sparse Graph lot of memory is wasted

 <b>Time Complexity:</b>
 - Time Complexity for Graph -> O(|v|) + O(|v|)